JonathanTron/specjour/README.markdown

     $ vi workbeast/.specjour/rsyncd.conf

+## Use a specific project name
+The default configuration is using the project directory as project name.
+If you want to change the default name for the project, you can set the SPECJOUR_PROJECT_NAME environment variable when starting the tasks.

+    $ SPECJOUR_PROJECT_NAME=myproject rake specjour
+    $ SPECJOUR_PROJECT_NAME=myproject rake specjour:cucumber

 ## Use one machine
 Distributed testing doesn't have to happen over multiple machines, just multiple processes.
 Specjour is an excellent candidiate for running 4 tests at once on one machine with 4 cores.
 Just run `$ specjour` in one window and `$ rake specjour` in another.